 Community Engaged Learning

-Several courses have a service-learning or community-engaged component that can provide a real-world basis for original research and scholarship.
-Sewanee provides many opportunities to connect your academic study with the larger world through its Community Engaged Learning program (CEL), and the Certificate in Civic and Global Leadership, which combines theory and practice, and incorporates applied projects for positive social impact.
+Several courses have a service-learning or community-engaged component that can provide opportunities for engaged research and scholarship for public benefit.
+Sewanee provides multiple pathways to integrate your academic study with the larger world through the Community Engaged Learning program (CEL), and the Certificate in Civic and Global Leadership, which combines theory and practice, and incorporates applied projects for positive social impact.
 The Office of Civic Engagement is Sewanee's hub for active citizenship—in the classroom and beyond.

 If you’re highly motivated and want to pursue directed readings or projects tailored to a specific interest, you might consider an independent study course.
 Independent study is available in nearly every academic department, usually requiring consent of the department chair.